cwoodza/pldf/README.md

 # pldf

 ## Overview
  pldf is a framework for working with JavaScript objects as if they were DataFrames.
-The pldf class allows data to be mainpulated through a range of functions similar to dplyr verbs, which simplifies a number of common data processing tasks.
+The pldf class allows data to be manipulated through a range of functions similar to dplyr verbs, which simplifies a number of common data processing tasks.
 Details of all available functions can be found below.

  pldf includes built-in support for rendering and updating data in interactive HTML tables, called pldt.
 However this function is not yet fully implemented and should not be used outside of testing.